NEW: AI SEO Playbook

 Get Listed in Legal Directories and Local Listings

-Legal directories still matter for local visibility and trust.
-They are citations that confirm your firm’s name, address, and phone number across the web.
+Legal directories still matter for local visibility because they confirm your firm’s name, address, and phone number across the web.
+Start with directories that already rank for queries like “personal injury attorney + city” or “personal injury attorney near me.”

 Check Where Your Competitors Rank

-1. When filling out profiles, copy your NAP directly from the footer of your website; use the same wording everywhere.
+1. Copy your NAP directly from the website footer and use the same wording everywhere.

-2. Add links to your key service pages instead of just the homepage.
+2. Add links to key service pages, not just the homepage.

 Create Content That Builds Trust and Authority